jmalonda12/joshs-megr2156-portfolio/docs/assignments/A03/index.md

 The analytical calculation predicted a maximum axial deflection of approximately:

-**δ_hand ≈ 0.008998 in**
+**δhand ≈ 0.008998 in**

 The SolidWorks FEA predicted:

-**δ_FEA ≈ 0.009004 in**
+**δFEA ≈ 0.009004 in**

 The two results are extremely close.

 This is expected because the model is a simple uniform cylindrical bar under direct axial tension, which is exactly the type of loading represented by the analytical equation.

 The hand calculation provides a quick way to determine the required dimensions, while FEA provides a numerical solution over the actual CAD geometry.